 If you decide that living in the marital residence is not the right choice for you, you have two other options.
 You can sell the home, or give the house title/mortgage to your ex.
-If your ex wants to continue living in the marital residence, he or she can buy you out.
+If your ex wants to continue living in the marital residence, they can buy you out.
 You’ll get your share of the home equity and you can hand over the house title and mortgage to your ex.
 Or, the two of you can sell the house and split the profits.

 Home Equity and Divorce

 It is important to have an understanding of your home equity whether you are getting a divorce or not.
 However, if you are getting a divorce, you probably realize that you and your spouse are going to have to split your assets.
 Yes, this includes splitting your home equity.
 Splitting up assets can be a difficult process for you and your spouse.
 It is important to keep in mind that dividing home equity will depend on a lot of different variables.
 Each case is truly unique depending on what factors you brought to your marriage and buying your house.